viktor-ferenczi/se-scripts/SpaceEngineersScripts/Inventory/README.md

 The Status panel displays top level summaries.

 The Error panel displays warnings and errors.

-The Raw panel displays raw inventory information in a YAML like format.
-It can be used by compatible programs to quickly acquire inventory information without walking on all the blocks again.

 ## How to set up inventory sorting